l3uddz/tqm/README.md

       - SeedingHours < 26 && !IsUnregistered()
       # permaseed / un-sorted (unless torrent has been deleted)
       - Label startsWith "permaseed-" && !IsUnregistered()
+    # Filter based on qbittorrent tags (only qbit at the moment)
+      - '"permaseed" in Tags && !IsUnregistered()'
     remove:
       # general
       - IsUnregistered()